 Sue Ellen Mann

-Ed Stroupe spent 35 years as a medical application software developer and designer.
-With his wife, Mary, he co-founded Integritas, Inc., and achieved five national certifications of their electronic medical record software.
-Since retiring in 2013, he devotes his time to studying philosophy.
-The question that animates him is “How is it that we came to see the world the way that we see it, and not some other way?”
-He sees the Discourse as Access inquiry as a way to forward transformation in the world.
-He and Mary divide their time between the mountains of Colorado and Santa Fe.
+Ed Stroupe spent 35 years as a software developer and designer.
+With Mary, his wife of 25 years, he co-founded Integritas, Inc. and led its development group to achieving five national certifications of their electronic medical record software.
+Since his retirement in 2013, he has devoted his time to a passionate study of philosophy, and, in 2017, he published his first novel, “Signaling: A Message from the Future.”
+Stroupe sees the “Discourse as Access” inquiry as a powerful way to forward transformation in the world.
+He and Mary live with their three cats in Santa Fe, New Mexico.